mikeg2/PubNub-Tron/README.md

 #PubNub Tron

 A two-player implementation of tron using PubNub and CreateJs.
+Since I only have access to one computer, I haven't been able to thoroughly bug test on multiple devices.

 #Code Structure
 PubNub Tron has two main parts: